 Have you ever thought how handy it would be to have a large computer monitor with you when you travel?
 Well, you probably haven’t thought that, because, on the face of it, it’s a crazy idea: lugging around a great big heavy monitor in your luggage!

-However, this isn't an entirely outrageous idea; in fact, I’m carrying around a monitor for my laptop, and when I’ve got some heavy computing to do it’s so convenient.
+However, this isn't an entirely outrageous idea; in fact, I’m carrying around an external monitor for my laptop, and when I’ve got some heavy computing to do it’s so convenient.
 So how do I manage this?

 However, when it comes to any serious and substantial work, especially graphics, that tiny screen is pretty suboptimal, and plugging in the large monitor, which then gives me two screens to work on, transforms my setup.
 Here’s what it looks like set up on a desk in my current house-sit.